 What Is Dim Sum?
-The Delicious World Of A Great Chinese Culinary Tradition
+The Story of a Chinese Cultural Tradition

 Feb 13, 2023

-Dim sum is one of the most iconic food traditions within Chinese cuisine.
-It comprises a large menu of delicious small dishes and most commonly eaten for brunch alongside Chinese tea.
+Dim sum is one of the most iconic food traditions in Chinese cuisine.
+It comprises a wide range of delicious small dishes typically served in steamer baskets or on small plates.

 Dim sum has a history dating back thousands of years, all the way back to the ancient Chinese Song dynasty.
-Today, the popularity of dim sum extends to all corners of the globe including Chinese restaurants throughout most countries.
+Today, its popularity extends to all corners of the globe, including Chinese restaurants in many countries.

 Today we’ll explore the origins of dim sum, the different types of dim sum you can find, and how to properly enjoy them.